Shriram-Sutraye/b2b-customer-profitability-analysis/README_v3.md

 *   **Implementation Plan:**
     *   **Commission Structure:** Shift immediately from "Revenue %" to "**Contribution Margin %**".
 Pay zero commission on deals with a projected negative margin.
     *   **Clawback Clause:** Institute a policy where commissions are clawed back if a new customer generates a net loss in their first two quarters.
-    *   **Gatekeeper Protocol:** Require Finance approval for any non-standard payment terms (e.g., Net-60+) for customers projecting under €50k annual spend.
+    *   **Gatekeeper Protocol:** Require Finance approval for any non-standard payment terms (e.g., Net-60+) for customers projecting low annual spend.
 *   **Financial Validation:** Aligning incentives ensures that the €2.5M profit gains from Recommendations 1 and 2 are sustained and not eroded by future bad-faith acquisition.

 ---